TIBCOSoftware/bw6-plugin-maven/README.md

        4. PCF Space
        5. Number of App Instance
        6. App Memory (Minimum should be 1024 MB)
-       7. App Buildpack (BWCE buildpack which developer has pushed to PCF instance)
+       7. App Buildpack (BWCE buildpack which developer as pushed to PCF instance)
        8. Select Services (Button where you login to PCF and select required services you want to bind to your app)

 f.
 The Project will be converted to Maven (Eclipse Project) nature.
 Note the workspace will index after generating POM files for the first time and may take some time.
 You can continue with the steps below by allowing this indexing to run in the background.

+ - You will find at your workspace two properties files are created with the name - pcfdev.properties and pcfprod.properties.
+These properties files signifies two PCF instances ie. for PCF Dev and PCF Production, if you have more PCF environments you can manually just create copy of one of these properties file and rename it to your another pcf environment (eg. pcfqa.properties).
+By default, both pcfdev and pcfprod properties are same, and contains values which you have specified in step (e), so you can manually edit these values in properties file for your PCF environment (prod / dev).

 g.
 Open Run/Debug Configurations.
 Create a new Maven Build.